htacg/tidy-html5/README/TAGS.md

 So, adding a new HTML **tag** consists of the following simple steps:

  1. `tidyenum.h` - Give the element an internal name, like `TidyTag_XXXX`, and thus a value.
-While there were some initial steps to keep this `TidyTagId` enumeration alphabetic, now just add the new `TidyTag_XXXX` just before the last entry `N_TIDY_TAGS`.
+Please keep this list in alphabetical order.

  2. `tags.c` - Add a line to the `tag_defs[]` table.
 This assigns the unique string value of the element.
 Then the html versions that support the element, a pointer to the attributes supported by that elelment, and a bit field of the elements characteristics, inline, block, etc.